Michael McFadyen's Scuba Diving Web Site

 Click to enlarge

 This starts at the Boat Ramp mentioned above.
 Enter the water and drop to the bottom.
 It is about three metres deep.
 Head to the north-west and you will gradually get deeper.
 After 15 metres you will go over a small reef.
 Turn to your left and head south-west across the sandy bottom.
-After about five minutes you will reach the main reef which is the location of the Shark Fin (see description page for photos and more details).
+After about five minutes you will reach the main reef which is the location of the Shark Fin and Outboard Motor (see description page - link at bottom - for photos and more details).
 As you go you may see things like large flathead, numbray, small rays and flounder.
 The depth will be about five to six metres on the sand.

 Bare IslandBare Island